 The project has been under construction since February 2010.
-At the end of October 2017, the project was 72.2% complete based on expenditures.
-There is one active construction contract: 1300 Stations and Systems/Trackwork, which was 62.3% complete based on incurred cost.
+At the end of August 2017, the project was 70.6% complete based on expenditures.
+There was one active construction contract: 1300 Stations and Systems/Trackwork, which was 59.4% complete based on incurred cost.
 Substantial completion of this contract was originally scheduled for February 2018, but the latest master program schedule update forecasts substantial completion on June 26, 2019, a delay of 502 days.
-Because the contractor has failed to provide acceptable schedule updates, the master schedule information for the project is based on SFMTA's latest update of the construction schedule, which indicates a forecast Revenue Service Date (RSD) of December 10, 2019.
-This is 349 days later than the required RSD of December 26, 2018 in the Full Funding Grant Agreement (FFGA) and unchanged for the past six reporting periods.
+The contractor has submitted revised schedule updates through July 2017 but the 17 most recent monthly updates from the contractor have been rejected by SFMTA.
+The master schedule information for the project is based on SFMTA's latest update of the construction schedule, which indicates a forecast Revenue Service Date (RSD) of December 10, 2019.
+This is 349 days later than the required RSD of December 26, 2018 in the Full Funding Grant Agreement (FFGA).
+The Project Management Oversight Contractor (PMOC) notes that the forecast RSD has not changed over the past four reporting periods.